tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_T420.md

 your systemd-modules-load.service fails, as new ThinkPads handle everything over acpi.

-> CPU Frequency Scaling
+> CPU frequency scaling

 CPU frequency scaling is fully supported with all of the available processor models with this laptop.

 > Fans

-The thinkpad_acpi kernel module needs to be configured so user space programs can control the fan speed.

-    /etc/modprobe.d/thinkpad_acpi.conf

-    options thinkpad_acpi fan_control=1
+Install thinkfan from the AUR.
+It will automatically create the necessary acpi configuration file in "/usr/lib/modprobe.d/thinkpad_acpi.conf".

+Copy the example sensor settings file from "/usr/share/doc/thinkfan/examples/thinkfan.conf.simple" to "/etc/thinkfan.conf".

+    sudo cp /usr/share/doc/thinkfan/examples/thinkfan.conf.simple /etc/thinkfan.conf

-The thinkfan configuration file also needs to know how to set the fan speed.
-Replace the default sensor settings with the following.
+Aftwards replace the default sensor in the settings file "/etc/thinkfan.conf" with the following.

-    /etc/thinkfan.conf
+    sudo nano /etc/thinkfan.conf

     sensor /sys/devices/virtual/thermal/thermal_zone0/temp

-You can add or remove services by editing the DAEMONS array in your /etc/rc.conf file.
-It will initially look something like this:

-    DAEMONS=(...@thinkfan...)

-Or, if you are using systemd, simply type
+In the same configuration file replace the default fan level settings with your needs (the last lines of the file).
+Usefull values are

+    (0,	0,	42)
+    (1,	40,	47)
+    (2,	45,	52)
+    (3,	50,	57)
+    (4,	55,	62)
+    (5,	60,	67)
+    (6,	65,	72)
+    (7,	70,	77)
+    (127,	75,	32767)

+Finally enable systemd daemon thinkfan.

-    # systemctl enable thinkfan.service
+    sudo systemctl enable thinkfan

 > Laptop Mode Tools

 No significant issues were found using Laptop Mode Tools.

-Possible bug with Lenovo_ThinkPad_T420#Shutdown on Battery
+Possible bug with #Shutdown on Battery

 tlp From the AUR is an alternative tool that can replace laptop-mode-tools.